sramki/vertx-maven/plugin/README.md

 	mvn vertx:runmod

+You can of course, just use `vertx runmod` to run a module, but using the maven task doesn't require Vert.x to be pre-installed on your system and uses the versions of Vert.x declared in your pom.xml

 ### vertx:pullindeps

+Sometimes users want the transitive closure of all the modules that your module depends on to be included and packaged inside your module itself.
+This means that Vert.x won't need to download the modules at run-time when they are first used (which is default behaviour).

 Pulls in all module dependencies.
 Can be hooked to a maven phase in the pom file or called directly from the command line.
 To start it, type: